creusot-rs/creusot/README.md

 ## Turning to MLCFG

-Creusot can translate the Rust programs into a language supported by Why3, called MLCFG (Call flow graph for OCaml).
+Creusot can translate the Rust programs into a language supported by Why3, called MLCFG (Call flow graph for WhyML).

 By running the following, you can have Creusot turn a Rust program to a MLCFG (assuming that you are in the repo dir).
 ```
 cargo run --bin creusot-rustc -- -Zno-codegen --extern creusot_contracts=./creusot/target/debug/libcreusot_contracts.rlib -Ldependency=./creusot/target/debug/deps/ PATH/TO/PROGRAM.rs
 ```
+(TODO: Better interface)

-(You can play with examples in [creusot/tests/should_succeed](creusot/tests/should_succeed).)
+You can play with examples in [creusot/tests/should_succeed](creusot/tests/should_succeed).
+Later we show how to write Rust programs with specs for Creusot.

 By default the output MLCFG goes to stdout, but you can also specify the output file with `-o PATH/TO/OUTPUT.mlcfg` (file extension is not relevant to Why3).